zonuexe/emacs-wiz/README.md

 > [!NOTE]
 > Handlers other than package.el are not implemented.
 > I'm not a strait user, so if anyone wants to use it, please send me Pull Request.

+## Copyright

+This package is released under GPL-3.0.
+See [`LICENSE`](LICENSE) file.

+> Copyright (C) 2024  USAMI Kenta
+>
+> This program is free software; you can redistribute it and/or modify
+> it under the terms of the GNU General Public License as published by
+> the Free Software Foundation, either version 3 of the License, or
+> (at your option) any later version.
+>
+> This program is distributed in the hope that it will be useful,
+> but WITHOUT ANY WARRANTY; without even the implied warranty of
+> MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+> GNU General Public License for more details.
+>
+> You should have received a copy of the GNU General Public License
+> along with this program.
+If not, see <https://www.gnu.org/licenses/>.